High Point, North Carolina: Evolution of furniture industry

 The High Point Museum showcases an exhibit, "High Point's Furniture Heritage", which examines the historical relationship between the furniture industry and the people of High Point.
 The Bienenstock Furniture Library located in downtown High Point is the largest furniture specialty library in the world and contains over 4,000 furniture and design-specific volumes.

-Owing to so much of its dedication to usage as showroom space by the High Point Market, much of downtown High Point lacks the traditional retail and restaurant businesses which characterize other large North Carolina cities, though that sector grew in the city in the 2010s and 2020s, in part due to a customer base present with people involved with High Point University.
+Owing to the dedication of so much of its showroom space for use by the High Point Market, much of downtown High Point lacks the traditional retail and restaurant businesses that characterize other large North Carolina cities, though that sector grew in the city in the 2010s and 2020s, in part due to a customer base present with people involved with High Point University.

 The High Point Market

 The High Point Market is the largest home furnishings industry trade show in the world, with over 11 million square feet (1 km^{2}) and about 2,000 exhibitors throughout about 180 buildings.
 The market holds two major shows each year, and attracts between 70,000 and 80,000 attendees.
 A 2018 Duke University study showed that the market contributed $6.7 billion to the area's economy.
 In May 2011, the High Point Market and the Las Vegas World Market Center were combined into the new firm International Market Centers (IMC).
 In September 2017, Blackstone Inc. and Fireside Investments purchased IMC, which at the time owned 14 buildings totaling 6.7 million square feet, over 50% of the downtown.